 This time, several people were in line.
 I waited.
-The cashier didn’t look puzzled at my reappearance.
-Maybe he didn’t recognize me, or maybe it’s a common occurrence, or maybe he doesn’t judge.
-He went into a room, and told me to take a seat.
-Someone would be out to help me.
+The cashier told me to take a seat.
+Someone would be out to help.
 I was tired by this point and happy to sit for a few minutes.
-For a second, I’m sure I must have wondered if I was about to be scammed.
+For a second, I wondered if I was about to be scammed.
 I practiced mindfulness.
-A blond-haired woman came out — OK, so her hair was dyed — and we went out to the car.

-I didn’t see Jake sitting in the passenger seat.
-I said, “Where is he?”
+Back at the car with help, I didn’t see Jake in the passenger seat.
 I experienced a fear that only an anxiety-prone mother with a kid recently discharged from a psychiatric hospital could feel.
-I opened the car door and looked around wild-eyed.
+I opened the car door and wildly looked around.
 He was crouched on the second row of seats wolfing down the food he had irritably rejected earlier because of his Raw-Till-Four diet.
 He saw how alarmed I was and sheepishly said that he was very hungry.
 I laughed.

 A flat-bed tow truck arrived, and a very tall, very black man wearing a jacket and knit cap got out.
-I backed the car up again, so he could hear the scrape.
-He asked me to turn off the car, and I felt pretty foolish that I hadn’t thought of that myself.
-He slid under the front of the car and looked around for awhile.
-He slid back out and said something about plastic hanging, tow trucks, a screw driver, and a screw.
-He slid back under the car and did some stuff that looked pretty challenging.
+I backed the car up so he could hear the scrape.
+He asked me to turn off the car, and I felt foolish that I hadn’t thought of that myself.
+He slid under the front and looked around for a while.
+He slid back out and said something about plastic hanging, tow trucks, a screwdriver, and a screw.
+He slid back under the car and did some stuff that looked challenging.
 Eventually he slid out and stood up, successful.

 It costs nothing to act from a place of love.
 It costs nothing to love your kids, regardless of whether their gender is what you think it should be.
 What costs is not loving.